The Entity (South Park): Plot

 Meanwhile, Mr. Garrison, annoyed and fed up with the inefficient and incompetent airline check-ins since 9/11, decides to invent his own vehicle.
 Inspired by watching Enrique Iglesias' sexualized singing on TV and by a gyroscope sitting next to him on his deck, he invents the gyroscope-powered monowheel "IT."
 According to Mr. Garrison, "IT" can "go up to two hundred miles per hour, and gets three hundred miles to the gallon".
 The only problem is that "IT" is controlled through a quite painful and unappealing method: using four "flexi-grip handles" that somewhat resemble erect penises; two held in the hands, one in the mouth, and a fourth handle which is inserted into the anus.
-Garrison invites many important investors to see his demonstration of "IT".
+Garrison invites many important investors (among them, Steve Jobs, Bill Gates, and Donald Trump) to see his demonstration of "IT".
 Despite this unorthodox control mechanism, "IT" is still considered better than dealing with the airlines and Garrison's creation is a smashing success.
 This results in a lack of passengers and business in airports.

 Unfortunately, things go downhill when the government decides to bail out the airlines from going under because of "IT".
 To ensure the airlines' dominance as a mode of transport and the job security of everyone working for it, the government ends up outlawing "IT", deems using it a criminal act and confiscates all of the "IT" stock.
 As a result, Kyle's cousin, who turns out to have invested in "IT", gets a $5 million bailout payment and decides to return home to Connecticut to take care of his sick mother.
-After hearing of this great fortune, the boys suddenly change their plan and try to convince him to stay with them, but he rejects them, revealing he sees them as stereotypical jocks.
+After hearing of this great fortune, the boys suddenly change their plan and try to convince him to stay with them, but he rejects them, revealing he sees them as stereotypical hicks.